CREDOProject/package-suggestions/README.md

 This command validates all matchers against their test cases and outputs the combined registry to `registry.json`.
 If any test case fails, the command will exit with an error log.

+## Using the GUI

+Alternatively, you can use the interactive GUI tool to create and test matchers.

+1. Open the GUI in your browser: [https://credoproject.github.io/package-suggestions/](https://credoproject.github.io/package-suggestions/)
+2. Use the interface to define your regex, test cases, and suggested packages.
+3. Download the generated JSON file and place it in the `matchers/` directory.